 Based on the condition of your home and the current market, you can estimate your home value as well as potential net proceeds.
 Net proceeds factor in the selling price, mortgage pay off, repair and staging costs, and the estimated closing costs.
 Calculate the estimated closing costs here.

-Listing to Sell Your House As-Is
+Listing to Sell Your House As-Is in Charlotte

 For those who want to sell their property on the real estate market without making any repairs, you have the option of listing your house “as-is” and selling by owner or finding an experienced and honest real estate agent.
 Listing “as is” signals to buyers that there may be some issues with the house, but you are not committing to making additional repairs.
 This narrows your focus to buyers interested in saving money and prevents back-and-forth buyer “condition” negotiations.